GoogleCloudPlatform/DataflowTemplates/v2/cdc-parent/README.md

 - Java 8
 - Maven
 - A MySQL instance
-- A PubSub topic for each MySQL table that you would like to synchronize with BigQuery.
+- A set of Pub/Sub topics

 ## Getting Started